4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 * To specify that the this query depends on user informations just add ":" before the critera you want to define as a filter

-* As for query filster, you have to validate your query each time you modify it
+* As for query filter, you have to validate your query each time you modify it

 * Once it is validated a buttons appears to allow you to adding information about users in the Mobile App Authentication method.